 Neurosciences (Brain & Spine)

 Ailon, Tamir; Hamilton, D Koho; Klineberg, Erik; Daniels, Alan H; Lafage, Virginie; Bess, Shay; Burton, Douglas C; Gupta, Munish; Schwab, Frank; Ames, Christopher P; Smith, Justin S; Shaffrey, Christopher I; and Hart, Robert A, "Radiographic Fusion Grade Does Not Impact Health-Related Quality of Life in the Absence of Instrumentation Failure for Patients Undergoing Posterior Instrumented Fusion for Adult Spinal Deformity."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 830.